Auschwitz Concentration & Extermination Camp

 Visiting the camp was for me one of the most difficult photographic and emotional experiences.

 Why have I been passionate about Jewish history and culture for so long?
-Perhaps it is due to my uprooting or my fascination with their necessary strength in the face of adversity and hell.
+Perhaps it is due to my uprootedness or my fascination with their necessary strength in the face of adversity and hell.

 My Slavic origins probably had something to do with it, given the fate the Nazis had in store for us during the Second World War.